huixiang01/homework_bot/README.md

 <h1> HEY HERE'S HOW YOU CAN CREATE A BOT FOR HOMEWORK REMINDERS </h1>
 <h2> Functions</h2>
+Current Functions:

-- Set up homework from the bot(I realised that this is not as effective when put in a group)
+- Set up homework from the bot
+  - I realised that this is not as effective when put in a group.
+  - You may want to improve this by putting this into interactive buttons and calendars, increase ML settings in dialogflow or ignore the intent
 - Check homework on a particular date whether there is homework
   - If so, state the homework and the time to hand up
 - Send Reminder from the bot to class group at 12 midnight.
 (Only for telegram.
-After 3 tireless day of searching for that function, I gave up.
+After 3 tireless day of searching for that dialogflow function, I gave up.
 Maybe it is up there?)

 ---